smart-data-lake/smart-data-lake/docs/getting-started/part-1/get-airports.md

 only if all previous phases have been passed successfully, execution is started.

 When running SDLB, you can clearly find "prepare", "init" and "exec" steps for every Action in the logs.

-See [this page](/docs/reference/executionPhases) for a detailed description on the execution phases of SDLB.
+See [Execution Phases](/docs/reference/executionPhases) for a detailed description.

 Now is a good time to fix both errors in your configuration file and execute the action again.